MrValentine7777/docs.monogame.github.io/articles/monogame/howto/audio/HowTo_ChangePitchAndVolume.md

 > The **using** statement is used to ensure that the stream is disposed of correctly after the sound effect has been loaded.
 The **TitleContainer.OpenStream** method is used to open a stream to the sound file, which is then used to create a **SoundEffect** object.
 The **SoundEffect.CreateInstance** method is used to create a **SoundEffectInstance** object from the **SoundEffect** object.

 > [!CAUTION]
 > Ensure the file name is correct and the file is in the correct location.
-The file name should be the name of the sound file you are using and include the extention of the file.
+The file name should be the name of the sound file you are using and include the extension of the file.
 The file should be in the Content folder of the project otherwise an error will be thrown.
-Also ensure you set the **Copy if newer** property of the sound file within the IDE to ensureit is copied to the output directory and set the build action to **Content**.
+Also ensure you set the **Copy if newer** property of the sound file within the IDE to ensure it is copied to the output directory and set the build action to **Content**.

 3. Remaining in the **Game.LoadContent**  method, adjust the sound to the desired levels using the **SoundEffectInstance.Pitch** and **SoundEffectInstance.Volume** properties if not already assigned.
 The pitch and volume values are set to the values of the **pitch** and **volume** fields respectively.